 Noxious stimuli can activate our nerve receptors called Nociceptors.
 These Nociceptors send information to our brain via the spinal cord indicating that there is a potential for danger.
 They respond to physical, chemical, and temperature stressors.
 In reality, these receptors are a great motivator to let the body know that there may be a threat or injury imminent and you may want to do something about it.

-It's a safety switch.
+Think of it as a safety switch.
 Often, this noxious stimuli is processed and perceived as non threatening so the body continues on as usual.
 An example would be getting a paper cut.
-Yes, it hurts a bit, but in the larger scheme of things, it's not much and you will recover quickly.
+Yes, it hurts a bit, but in the larger scheme of things, it’s not much and you will recover quickly.
 There is no need to fear the paper.

 However, these same Nociceptors can also become overly sensitized.
 Imagine that once upon a time you sliced open your finger while cutting up a piece of fruit.
 It was a nasty cut, a lot of blood, and you were alarmed that it may have caused some nerve damage.
 You wrapped it up and made a fear-drenched, mad dash to the ER.
 They proceeded to stitch you up and send you on your way with instructions to keep it clean and a ‘good luck’ out the door.
 Their response to your turmoil did not in fact match your own.